soemintheinsmt6/sms-poh/README.md

   Pusher's hosted cloud and cannot reach a self-hosted `/app/{appKey}` endpoint — so the Pusher protocol is spoken directly over a raw `web_socket_channel`.
 - **Flow.** connect → on `pusher:connection_established`, subscribe to the
-  channel → each non-`pusher:*` event carries the double-encoded message payload (a phone number and the SMS body) → the SMS is auto-sent through the system default SIM.
-The socket replies `pong` to `pusher:ping` and auto-reconnects with exponential backoff (capped at 30s).
+  channel → each non-`pusher:*` event on the channel carries the double-encoded payload (a phone number and the SMS body) → the SMS is auto-sent through the system default SIM.
+The socket replies `pusher:pong` to `pusher:ping` and auto-reconnects with exponential backoff (1, 2, 4, 8, 16 → capped at 30s, retried indefinitely).
 - **Isolates.** The socket + SMS-send logic live in the background-service isolate; the UI observes state over IPC.
 The `.env` is loaded inside the background isolate (where the socket actually runs).